hyosung11/Launch-School/Courses/journal.md

 10:57 Starting to study after soccer game which we won 4-1.

 20:12 Worked through Small Problems > Easy 3 two times.
 I still need to study some of the problems again.

+## 20211115 월요일

+10:10 Working on Easy 4 problems and getting breaking down the Palindromic Strings (Part 2).

+11:51 I will need to pass through these problems again and again.
+Time to go to PT.